Mayor of Auckland

-The Mayor of Auckland is the directly elected head of the Auckland Council, the local government authority for the Auckland Region in New Zealand, which it controls as a unitary authority.
-The position exists since October 2010 after the amalgamation of various territorial authorities.
-The mayor is supported by a deputy mayor.
+The mayor of Auckland is the elected head of local government in the Auckland Region of New Zealand's North Island; one of 67 mayors in the country.
+The principal city of the region is Auckland.
+The mayor presides over the Auckland Council and is directly elected using the first-past-the-post method.

+The position has existed since 2010 when the previously existing authorities in the region were merged into one region-wide authority.

 Background

 The position was first filled by election on 9 October 2010 for the establishment of the Auckland Council on 1 November 2010.
 The Council replaced seven territorial authority councils, including the Auckland City Council, and also the Auckland Regional Council.
 Before 2010, "Mayor of Auckland" was an informal term applied to the Mayor of Auckland City, head of the Auckland City Council.

 Until October 2013, when new mayoral powers set out in the Local Government Act 2002 Amendment Act 2012 came into effect, the Mayor of Auckland had more powers compared to other mayors in New Zealand.